yo-yo-yo-jbo/macos_mach_ports/README.md

 Interestingly, there is also a `task_set_special_port` which is quite useful.
 For instance, if you'd like to run a process and make it thing that it runs under a different kernel, you could just call `task_set_special_port` to change the `Host Port` and manipulate the responses as you see fit!

 In fact, a similar technique was used by [Samuel Groß](https://twitter.com/5aelo) to get a local elevation of privilege vulnerability; by setting the `Bootstrap Port` to a controlled port and running a `Set-UID` binary, that `Set-UID` binary thinks it talks to the `Bootstrap Port`, while in fact it talks to our own controlled port.
 Apple has since fixed the bug; but feel free to read about CVE-2018-14042.

+## Into the future
+Most macOS Apps do not use Mach Ports directly; instead, Mach Ports are used as the low-level IPC mechanism for more advanced IPCs (`MIG`, `XPC`) that use Mach Ports serialization quite heavily.
+However, Mach Ports might still be useful for many interesting security issues, and thus definitely worth your time!

+Stay tuned!

+Jonathan Bar Or